About Catholic Homes

 This is subject to the rights of termination in accordance with the Retirement Villages Act 1992 and the Agreement for Villa Residency.

-Residents are granted the right to use the common areas and community facilities on a shared basis with other residents.
+Residents are welcome to use the shared areas and shared facilities on a shared basis with other residents.

-The “Entry Contribution” is the current market value payable for a villa within the village setting.
+The “Entry Contribution” is the current sale price payable for a villa within the village setting.

 Leases are widely used by retirement village operators in Western Australia as they are the most practical and cost effective method for residency contracts.

 A lease gives residents the security of tenure they reasonably expect and ensures that the whole village is maintained to a continually high standard by Catholic Homes.
 This type of agreement also keeps the development costs down as there are no separate titles and no GST payable on the lease.
-Stamp duty may be payable in some villages, but no stamp duty is applicable for an Independent Living village under current legislation.
+Stamp duty is not applicable for an independent living village under current legislation.
+This is subject to change.

 A long-term lease also provides a secure and legally binding interest that is protected by the Residency Agreement, the Retirement Villages Act 1992, Fair Trading (Retirement Village Code) Regulations and a Memorial which is lodged over the title of the village protecting your rights under the Retirement Villages Act.